 Are there golf balls that are illegal?

-Why are Polara golf balls illegal?
+Why are Polara balls illegal?